epicodus-lessons/ruby-sinatra-pg-docker-template/README.md

 * Run a Postgres server (which your Sinatra server can access)
 * Run psql to access and manage databases
+* Back up and restore a Postgres database

 This is a template repository, which means you should create a new repository using `ruby-sinatra-pg-docker-template` as a template.
 Once you've done so, clone the repository on your desktop and `cd` into the repository via the command line.